My core research agenda is two-fold.

-I've published on these, and other, topics in peer-reviewed journals such as: Demography, PNAS, American Journal of Epidemiology, Biodemography and Social Biology, and International Journal of Epidemiology.
+I've published on these, and other, topics in peer-reviewed journals such as: Demography, PNAS, Nature Communications, Journal of Health and Social Behavior, American Journal of Epidemiology, and more.
 For a full list of publications, see my CV.

 External Funding